 Start Brainstorming Online With These Templates

 So now it's your turn.
-To help you get started, we've made two new public boards available on Trello.com/inspiration: Disrupt Brainstorming Session, and Create an Elevator Pitch.
+Make a copy of the Distributed Teams Brainstorming and Elevator Pitch boards and customize them to solve your remote team’s needs!
 Give 'em a try, have fun, and tweet us a pic of your board, wouldjya?

 Editor's Note: This article was originally published in November 2017 and we've added a whole heap of new ideas and nuggets of information to this post in April 2020.